sergatron/Machine-Learning---SP/README.md

 # Machine-Learning---SP
 Springboard's machine learning repo

-This contains linear and logistic regression, and clustering
+This contains linear and logistic regression, and clustering assignments